davidcavazos/project-dragon/pdf-converter/README.md

     PROMPT> ./configure

 # Check that the result of configure looks like this

-It must have png and jpg support, otherwise GraphicsMagick won't be to much help making thumbnails.

     GraphicsMagick is configured as follows.
 Please verify that this configuration matches your expectations.